rpavlik/codespell/updater/README.markdown

 ./grabLatest.sh
 ```

+For the rest of the examples, we'll be assuming we got revision
+499817117 above.

-Assuming we got revision 499817117 above, merge the original dictionary
-and wikipedia into `outputdict.txt`, disabling "ok->OK" by default:
+Merge the original dictionary and Wikipedia into `outputdict.txt`, disabling "ok->OK" by default:

 ```sh
 ./updateData.lua ../data/dictionary.txt wikipedia-499817117.txt -r ok "lowercase variable names are nice"